firecmsco/firecms/README.md

 the main menu, or as subcollections inside other collections, following the Firestore data schema.

-* `name`: The plural name of the view.
+* `name` The plural name of the view.
 E.g. 'products'.

-* `relativePath`: Relative Firestore path of this view to its parent.
+* `relativePath` Relative Firestore path of this view to its parent.
         If this view is in the root the path is equal to the absolute one.
-        This path also determines the URL in FireCMS
+        This path also determines the URL in FireCMS.

-* `defaultSize`: Default size of the rendered collection
+* `defaultSize` Default size of the rendered collection.

-* `size`: Optional field used to group top level navigation entries under a navigation view.
+* `size` Optional field used to group top level navigation entries under a navigation view.
 If you set this value in a subcollection it has no effect.

-* `group`: Optional field used to group top level navigation entries under a navigation view.
+* `group` Optional field used to group top level navigation entries under a navigation view.
 If you set this value in a subcollection it has no effect.

-* `properties`: Properties displayed in this collection.
-If this property is not set every property is displayed
+* `properties` Properties displayed in this collection.
+If this property is not set every property is displayed.

-* `excludedProperties`: Properties that should NOT get displayed in the collection view.
+* `excludedProperties` Properties that should NOT get displayed in the collection view.
         All the other properties from the entity are displayed.
         It has no effect if the `properties` value is set.

-* `filterableProperties`: List of properties that include a filter widget.
+* `filterableProperties` List of properties that include a filter widget.
 Defaults to none.

-* `initialFilter`: Initial filters applied to this collection.
+* `initialFilter` Initial filters applied to this collection.
 Consider that you can filter any property, but only those included in `filterableProperties` will include the corresponding filter widget.
         Defaults to none.

-* `pagination`: If enabled, content is loaded in batch.
+* `pagination` If enabled, content is loaded in batch.
 If `false` all entities in the collection are loaded.
-Defaults to `true`
+Defaults to `true`.

-* `additionalColumns`: You can add additional columns to the collection view by implementing an additional column delegate.
+* `additionalColumns` You can add additional columns to the collection view by implementing an additional column delegate.

-* `textSearchDelegate`: If a text search delegate is supplied, a search bar is displayed on top.
+* `textSearchDelegate` If a text search delegate is supplied, a search bar is displayed on top.

-* `editEnabled`: Can the elements in this collection be added and edited.
+* `editEnabled` Can the elements in this collection be added and edited.
-        Defaults to `true`
+        Defaults to `true`.

-* `inlineEditing`: Can the elements in this collection be edited inline in the collection view.
-If this flag is set to false but `editEnabled` is `true`, entities can still be edited in the side panel
+* `inlineEditing` Can the elements in this collection be edited inline in the collection view.
+If this flag is set to false but `editEnabled` is `true`, entities can still be edited in the side panel.

-* `deleteEnabled`: Can the elements in this collection be deleted.
+* `deleteEnabled` Can the elements in this collection be deleted.
-        Defaults to `true`
+        Defaults to `true`.

-* `subcollections`: Following the Firestore document and collection schema, you can add subcollections to your entity in the same way you define the root collections.
+* `subcollections` Following the Firestore document and collection schema, you can add subcollections to your entity in the same way you define the root collections.

-* `onEntityDelete`: Hook called after the entity gets deleted in Firestore.
+* `onEntityDelete` Hook called after the entity gets deleted in Firestore.

 ### Additional columns

-If you would like to include a column that does not map directly to a property, you can use the `additionalColumns` field, providing a `AdditionalColumnDelegate`, which includes an id, a title and a builder that receives the corresponding entity.
+If you would like to include a column that does not map directly to a property, you can use the `additionalColumns` field, providing a `AdditionalColumnDelegate`, which includes an id, a title, and a builder that receives the corresponding entity.

 In the builder you can return any React Component.